Student Essay Contest

 At least one winning submission will be chosen from each category.

 Judging Criteria.
-Your essay should be based primarily on an interview you conduct with a woman currently working in or retired from a mathematical career.
+Your essay should be based primarily on an interview you conduct with an appropriate interview subject.

 • The submission must be in essay form, not just a transcript of your interview.